 The competition for seats in New York universities is tough!
 But that doesn’t mean students don’t have a choice of schools.
 In fact, NYC and the surrounding areas are chock-full of higher ed institutions.
 From the big names like Columbia to the smaller stars like John Jay—there is a long list of schools to add to your college tour itinerary.
 Choosing a college is a major step in a student’s academic journey, and it can be expensive and time consuming.
 Join forces with other parents or plan an NYC trip for your students.
-Rent a bus to keep everyone together, save on transportation by splitting the costs, and have fun when you’re on the road.
+Rent a bus or shuttle to keep everyone together, save on transportation by splitting the costs, and have fun when you’re on the road.

 What’s the best bus for your student group?